A Field Guide to Elephpants

 Several animals that are similar to elephpants, but cannot be catogorized as such, have recently been seen in the wild.

 | PHP Woolly Mammoth | pHackyderm |

 This animal has smaller ears than an elephpant, and tusks.
 The body of the mammoth consists of both plush fur and longer hair.

 The woolly mammoth was produced as a giveaway for the 2015 TrueNorth PHP Conference in Toronto, Canada.
 A Kickstarter campaign was held to help fund the giveaways.

 Due to a production delay, the mammoths were not available in time for the conference and were instead distributed to TrueNorth PHP attendees primarily through meetups in and around Toronto.
 The mammoths were released and started shipping to Kickstarter backers in January 2016.

 Produced by the HHVM/Hack team at Facebook.
 It has not been released publicly.
-It has an HHVM logo in place of the PHP logo.
+It has a HHVM logo in place of the PHP logo.
 Three prototypes have been produced followed by 500 which will not be available for sale.